 But even with so much industry attention on these two watchwords, it's not always easy (or cheap) to make the necessary improvements to working practices to hit targets.

 Technology is changing this, especially for architects.
-Simple adjustments and additions to your meeting room can transform the way in which you interact with clients, co-workers and other contributors to the central project.
+Simple adjustments and additions to your meeting room can transform the way in which you interact with clients, co-workers and

 Technology is changing the way we do business.
 Processes are becoming faster and slicker.
 Clients have increasingly high expectations and the millennial generation of employees are integrating gadgetry into every area of the office – whether we like it or not.